dhoyle/splicedocs-jekyll/pages/Tutorials/JDBCConnect/Intro.JDBCConnect.md

 ## Default Driver Connection Parameters   {#DefaultParams}

 The following table shows the default connection values you use with Splice Machine.
-These values are used in all of the Splice Machine connection tutorials:
+Replace the your

 <table summary="Table of default Splice Machine connection parameters.">
     <col />